cuhsat/practical/README.md

 > It is advised to not use a computer system or any other electronic device to
 > generate or distribute the keys.

+### Key Synchronization
+In order for both peers to refer to the same key, the keys to use must be synchronized between each message.
+The simplest way to do so is using a key book and referring to the used key by the page number.

+> The Python implementation provided has support for key page generation.

 ### Security Considerations
 There are a few points to consider, to ensure maximal confidentiality: